aprilaili/aprilaili/README.md

 # Hi there, I'm Aprilaili! 👋

 I'm a computer science student passionate about coding and exploring the world of technology.
 I love diving into new projects, experimenting with code, and learning about the latest trends in the tech industry.
+I'm currently studying at PENS, yes that's a real place and please don't add extra vowel 🤣.
+You can reach me via email on my profile.

 ## About Me